Category Archives: Christian Epistemology

 Nazi Metaphysis – naturalism and natural selection

-Nazi Ethics – People OUGHT to enforce a natural selection for the good of man by totalitarianism.
+Nazi Ethics – People OUGHT to enforce a natural selection for the good of man by totalitarianism. (or Fascism (Nietzsche: The new superman ought to rule by might)

 **Communism: is Darwinism plus the theological idea that man is inherently good, plus the ethic that man ought to have this goodness in man ensured by the force of totalitarianism.

 As a side note I must say as irrational as Hitler was in making a “ought” from descriptive premises of metaphysics, at least I understand his invalid, inductive direction.
 He sees survival of the fittest (thinks he does), and then metamorphoses (invalidly) this into an ethic.
 Marx was beyond stupid and irrational.
 He believed in evolution and Darwinism, but instead of embracing survival of the fittest as an ethic as Hitler did, he decided to neutralize the metaphysics he affirmed as an ethic.
 LOL?
-So he both invalidly denies what he affirms as a metaphysics, and then metamorphoses this into an ethic.
+So he both invalidates what he affirms as a metaphysics, and then metamorphoses this into an ethic.
 Its like saying, “humans are organic.
 This is a human.
 Therefore, we will use government to replace their bodies with non-organic material, because it is morally good to not have an organic body.”
 Beyond stupid.
 There are so many category fallacies its hard to keep up.

 Communism Epistemology – Empiricism (knowledge through sensation)